Code-Institute-Submissions/soundkissstudio/README.md

 Finding the selection sometimes not suitable, I have also used icons from FontAwesome.

-##
+## Images and Photo Media

 With a couple of exceptions, all the images utilised in this project belong to me.

 When I was still in Taiwan I commissioned Toto Kuo, a photographer friend, to take photos at various points during the evolution of the studio and these I’ve utilised for the included photo media.

-Other images include my backstage photo by Sundance Lee, and my on stage concert shot by YC Lin (https://blueballoonstudio.blogspot.com/), who have both previously granted me permission to utilise these for my personal use.
+Other images include my backstage photo by Sundance Lee, and my on stage concert shot by YC Lin (<https://blueballoonstudio.blogspot.com/>), who have both previously granted me permission to utilise these for my personal use.

 ### Logo